AdobeDocs/experience-platform.en/help/tags/extensions/client/meta/overview.md

 ## Confirm that [!DNL Meta] is receiving data

-After your updated build has been deployed to your website, you can confirm whether data is being sent as expected by generating some conversion events on your browser and checking if those events appear in [Meta Events Manager](https://www.facebook.com/business/help/898185560232180).
+After your updated build has been deployed to your website, you can confirm whether data is being sent as expected by generating some conversion events on your browser and checking if those events appear in [[!DNL Meta Events Manager]](https://www.facebook.com/business/help/898185560232180).

 ## Next steps